ctds-usyd/library-webscraping/_episodes/04-lxml.md

 It knows how to handle badly-formed HTML (such as with a tag that is never closed, or is never opened), although it may not handle it identically to a particular web browser.
 It is also able to construct new well-formed HTML/XML documents, element by element.

+To use CSS selectors, the [cssselect](https://pypi.python.org/pypi/cssselect) package must also be installed.

-Both of these require a Python installation (Python 2.7, or Python 3.4 and higher; although our example code will focus on Python 3), and each library (requests and lxml) needs to be installed.
+Both of these require a Python installation (Python 2.7, or Python 3.4 and higher; although our example code will focus on Python 3), and each library (requests and lxml and cssselect) needs to be installed.
 If they are correctly installed, it should be possible to then write the following Python code without an error occurring:

+TODO: reference Setup page

 ~~~
 >>> import requests
 >>> import lxml
+>>> import cssselect
 ~~~
 {: .source}